-Croatia: LNG terminal public hearing4.
-July 2016. / SEE Energy News
+Croatia: LNG terminal public hearing, SEE Energy News

 On 14 June, Croatian Energy Regulatory Agency (HERA) began a public hearing regarding the proposed methodology of determining the amount of tariff items for handling liquefied natural gas (LNG).